-Because I danced to the Nutcracker and used to perform the imaginary role of Schéharazade in my bedroom (I secretly really loved the ballet: not something you admitted to at the school I went to), when I was nine, my mother took me to see Coppélia.
-What was to have been a magical night at the theatre though, was me, mortified; slumped in my seat at the sissifying shame of being a boy – a ‘ponce’ – at the ballet.
-Deep down I was thrilled, ecstatic, but I watched the stage, throughout, in mortified paralysis.
-Slumped in my seat: dying, with embarrassed, glandular, feverish cheeks.
+What was to have been a magical night at the theatre though, was in fact me, mortified; slumped in my seat at the deeply sissifying shame of being a boy – a ‘ponce’ – at the ballet.
+Somewhere deep down, as I watched the action onstage, I was thrilled; ecstatic, but in my basic being I just watched the stage throughout in a mortified paralysis; slouched agonizingly in my seat: dying, with glandular, redly feverish cheeks.

-It is this troubling finish, the Oedipal animality at the heart of this fragrance, contrasted brilliantly with the beautiful first notes, that makes Rouge so exciting as a still-available, contemporary perfume.
-Superficially, and overtly, similar to Guerlain’s Chamade in many ways, Rouge nevertheless has more self-composure.
-Where the former has an almost embarrassing sincerity (the most ‘in love’, in many senses, of all perfumes), Rouge is the same woman twenty years later: richer, harder, yet still incredibly beautiful.
+It is this disturbing finish, the Oedipal animality at the heart of this fragrance, contrasted brilliantly with the beautiful shine of the first notes, that makes Rouge so exciting as a still-available contemporary perfume.
+Superficially, and overtly, similar to Guerlain’s Chamade in many ways ( the Japanese perfumer Akiko Kamei who created it only made homages to Chamade ), Rouge nevertheless has more self-composure, sensuality, self confidence.

 Where the former has an almost limpid, embarrassing sincerity (Chamade is probably the most ‘in love’, in many senses, of all perfumes), Rouge has more fortitude, is real flesh and blood.
 She is perhaps the same woman twenty, thirty, forty years later: richer, harder, more mature and more experienced, careworn; yet still undeniably beautiful.